palkan/logidze/README.md

 rails generate logidze:model Post --backfill
 ```

+## Troubleshooting

+The most common problem is `"permission denied to set parameter "logidze.xxx"` caused by `ALTER DATABASE ...` query.
+Logidze requires at least database owner privileges (which is not always possible).

+Here is a quick and straightforward [workaround](https://github.com/palkan/logidze/issues/11#issuecomment-260703464) by [@nobodyzzz](https://github.com/nobodyzzz).

 ## Upgrade from previous versions

 We try to make upgrade process as simple as possible.
 For now, the only required action is to create and run a migration: